Britain’s unorthodox deep geothermal plant

 A geothermal powerhouse?

-United Downs is proving the deep geothermal concept in Cornwall and has given confidence for the continued development in the region.
+United Downs is proving the deep geothermal concept in Cornwall, which gives confidence in the region’s continued development.

-Planning permission was given in September 2022 for another deep geothermal power station in neighbouring Penhallow, and the company anticipates that it will take three years to complete once ground works can begin.
+Planning permission was given in September 2022 for another deep geothermal power station in neighbouring Penhallow, and once ground works begin, the company anticipates that it will take three years to complete.

-Yet, there is some resistance from the local community who are concerned about the potential effect on traffic, noise and contamination of drinking water.
+Yet, there is some resistance from the local community concerned about the potential effect on traffic, noise and contamination of drinking water.

 Conclusion